Is it safe to take a tripod for my camera with me and place it on the ground?

 What photo equipment should I take for the tour/workshop?

 Please bring enough memory cards for your camera with you, also an extra battery (usually the tour takes place the whole day and you are only able to recharge it in your hotel room in the evening).
 For the workshop please take your laptop with you for further editing during the evening classes.

 Are there any restrictions on what one can do in the Chernobyl zone?

 After entering the Chernobyl exclusion zone you will be instructed on what is and what is not allowed in Chernobyl during your visit.
 First of all, you will have to stick to these instructions and to the directions of your guide or delegate.
 For example, during your stay in Chernobyl you are not allowed to smoke, eat and drink in the open space, also you are not allowed to sit on the ground or put your belongings – mostly cameras and camcorders – on the ground.
-You are not allowed to eat any berries, drink water from open sources –wells etc. (Tap water or bottled water is OK), touch vegetation and objects on the ground.
+You are not allowed to eat any berries, drink water from open sources – wells etc. (tap water or bottled water is OK), touch vegetation or objects on the ground.

 What is the best time for taking pictures in Chernobyl?

 The two most important things when taking pictures in Chernobyl: you do not want to have a lot of people around you (that is why the tours and workshops are mostly weekdays) and you do not want to be totally sweaty in the first 15 minutes after you leave the bus.
 This happens mostly in summer, as you are not allowed to wear shorts and shirts with short sleeves.
 That is why professionals from ChernobylPhoto.com